snowmany19/ClientIQ/README.md

 📋 **Legal Notice**
 This project, including all code and content, is the property of Security Flaw Solutions LLC.
 Unauthorized use or distribution is prohibited.

-# HOA-Log — HOA Violation Management Platform
+# ContractGuard.ai — AI Contract Review Platform

-A production-ready, modular SaaS platform for HOA violation management, built with FastAPI (backend), Next.js (frontend), PostgreSQL, and Stripe.
+A production-ready, modular SaaS platform for AI-powered contract review and analysis, built with FastAPI (backend), Next.js (frontend), PostgreSQL, and Stripe.
 Includes robust RBAC, PDF reporting, file uploads, and subscription billing.

 ---